openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 #### **Enable Getting Multiple Properties at Once**

 Enhanced the folksonomy API to allow fetching more than one property in a single request.
+This was done to optimize the performance, to encourage third party tools to use folksonomy engine as a database.

 - **Issue:** https://github.com/openfoodfacts/folksonomy_api/issues/236
 - **PR:** https://github.com/openfoodfacts/folksonomy_api/pull/244